danaikorre/dsmanufacturing.github.io/course_content_2021/session-3.md

   * Prepare a brief presentation (3min &ndash; tool matrix + 1 slide listing pros vs cons)
   * Nominate 1 or 2 people to discuss your selected tool  with 'novices'.
+<p><br /></p>

 2. Discussion 2 (20 mins)
   * ***Main classroom***
+  * round table discussion and presentation
-  * present the tools you have discussed, starting with the tool matrix and listing pros/cons
+    * tool matrix, pros/cons
-  * which of the tools you discussed did you add to the browser?
+  * which tools did you add to the browser?
   * which new tools did you find on the VisBrowser?
   * what guided your approach to rating tools in the VisBrowser?
 How did this differ from others in your group?
+<p><br /></p>

 3. Discussion 3 (25 + 25 mins)
   * ***Within your chosen interest groups***
-  * Try out tools and resources that match your interests and/or learning goals
+  * try out tools and resources that match your interests and/or learning goals
-  * Report on pros + cons of your experience
+    * document pros &amp; cons, considering both functionality available and user experience
-  * Search for similar tools in the VisBrowser
+    * for your preferred tool search for similar tools
+      * what criteria do you see as important in your similarity search?
+      * does the VisBrowser's results match your requirements?
-  * Reflect on the learning resources available for learning a particular technique or tool
+  * how useful are the learning resources, if any, available for your choices?
-  * How did you learn the tool?
-Experts can provide insight
+  * how do you typically learn how to use a new tool?
-  * Share learning resources and upload them to visbrowser for consideration
+<p><br /></p>

 4. Discussion 4 (5-10 mins)
   * ***In the main classroom***
-  * Each group briefly comment on their tool
-  * Reflect on your choice of tool, would you consider using other tools based upon recommendations?
-Both from other users and also a tool should as visbrowser?
+  * reflect on how you would typically go about selecting a visualisation tool for a specific task
+    * do you tend to explore tools other than that you normally use?
+    * are you influenced in your choices by recommendations from people you know?
+    * are you influenced in your choices by recommendations from resources such as the visBrowser?

-  * What are important criteria to choose a tool?
+    * what do you see as important criteria when choosing a tool?
-  * Does the available learning materials make a difference when it comes to making a choice for which tool to select?
+    * when trying a new tool, are you influenced by the availability and quality of learning resources for the tool?

 <p>&nbsp;</p>

 ***